bitcoin-wallet/bitcoin-wallet/wallet/README.md

     Testnet: /sdcard/Download/bitcoin-wallet-backup-testnet-<yyyy-MM-dd>

-If you want to recover coins from manual backups and for whatever reason you cannot use the app itself to restore from the backup, see the separate README.recover guide.
+If you want to recover coins from manual backups and for whatever reason you cannot use the app itself to restore from the backup, see the separate [README.recover.md](README.recover.md) guide.

 The current fee rate for each of the fee categories (economic, normal, priority) is cached in app-private storage: